shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 <details>
   <summary><em><strong>show examples:</strong></em></summary>

+---

-> 1. Purchase of $200 with a balance of 500.
+> a.
+Purchase of $200 with a balance of 500.
 > Storage volume = (500 / 10) + 100 = 50 + 100 = 150 GB.
 > Total: 150 GB (no additional adjustments beyond the basic formula).
-> 2. Cash withdrawal of $100 with a balance of -400.
+> b.
+Cash withdrawal of $100 with a balance of -400.
 > Basic calculation: abs(-400) / 8 + 100 = 50 + 100 = 150 GB.
 > Penalty: min(10, 100 / 25) = 4 GB.
 > Total: 150 - 4 = 146 GB.
-> 3. Cash withdrawal of $150 with a balance of 300.
+> c.
+Cash withdrawal of $150 with a balance of 300.
 > Storage volume = (300 / 10) + 100 = 30 + 100 = 130 GB.
 > Total: 130 GB (cash withdrawal does not affect storage volume).
-> 4. Cash withdrawal of $500 with a balance of -1000.
+> d.
+Cash withdrawal of $500 with a balance of -1000.
 > Basic calculation: abs(-1000) / 8 + 100 = 125 + 100 = 225 GB.
 > Penalty: min(10, 500 / 25) = 10 GB.
 > Total: 225 - 10 = 215 GB.